ShreyasDhake/PitVQA-Anticipation/README.md

 ```

 ## Acknowlwdgement
-The implementation of SurgicalViVQA relies on resources from  <a href="https://github.com/huggingface/transformers">Huggingface Transformers</a>, <a href="https://github.com/huggingface/peft">PEFT</a>, <a href="https://github.com/xuguohai/X-CLIP">X-CLIP</a>.
+The implementation of SurgicalViVQA relies on resources from  <a href="https://github.com/huggingface/transformers">Huggingface Transformers</a>, <a href="https://github.com/huggingface/peft">PEFT</a>, <a href="https://github.com/xuguohai/X-CLIP">X-CLIP</a>, <a href="https://github.com/HRL-Mike/PitVQA-Plus">PitVQA++</a>.
 We thank the original authors for their open-sourcing.